Home » video connector

 Unfortunately, there are fewer options for connecting a VIC than there are the slightly newer and more common C-64, but I’ll walk you through the options you do have.

 Commodore and Atari used an early implementation of s-video on their home computers in order to show off their computers’ advanced-for-their-time graphics.
 Many monitors sold for those computers featured compatibility with this feature, which was called “separated” or “y/c” composite or at the time.
 JVC called the feature “s-video” when they started using it on their SVHS camcorders starting in 1987, and JVC’s name stuck.
 Other companies followed suit, and s-video and the mini DIN plug became an industry standard.

 Commodore and Atari used a different connector than JVC did, but all it takes to use s-video gear with those old monitors is a cable, which you can make with about $10 worth of parts from Radio Shack.Read More »Using s-video gear with Commodore monitors

 Amiga monitors aren’t always the easiest thing to come by.
-Of course just about every Amiga sold was also sold with a monitor, but sadly, many of the monitors weren’t as reliable as the computer.
-You can hook them up to a TV.
-There are several options, and while some are far from ideal, most [...]
+Of course just about every Amiga sold was also sold with a monitor.
+But sadly, many of the monitors weren’t as reliable as the computer.
+So being able to connect an Amiga to a TV helps.

 In the 1980s, a computer monitor offered a clearer picture than a TV by eliminating the need to modulate/demodulate the video signal, which caused degradation.
 But in 2003, it’s next to impossible to find affordable composite monitors for 20-year-old computers, and when you can find them, their size pales in comparison to a $99 TV.
 Why bother with a really old, curvy 13″ monitor when you can retro-compute in luxury on a flat 19″ TV?